skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 in need of rest.

 Skeeve heads for the Mage's guild.
 Thu'fir and Thordek look for a blacksmith.
-Enoch visits the Archives.
+Enoch visits the archives.

-The city Archives is a simple building of smooth gray stone positioned opposite the Citadel.
+The city archives is a simple building of smooth gray stone positioned opposite the Citadel.
 It is easily the largest library on the island.
 Inside, the gloomy light of late afternoon drifts in through the many tall narrow windows, forming fingers of light through the dusty air.